 Reisling

-Heralding from Germany, rieslings are exceptional when paired with light fish, and particularly raw fish.
+Heralding from Germany, reisling are exceptional when paired with light fish, and particularly raw fish.
 Asian food is also an excellent pairing with this incredibly versatile wine.

 Sauvignon Blanc

-Sauvignon blanc is very crisp and refreshing.
+Sauvignon blanc is very crisp and refreshing wine.
 Food pairings that go well with this wine are cheese, very light and herbal dishes or snacks, as well as oysters and tangy foods.